Thatcham Park C.E. (VC) Primary School

 - 4.1: What support is available to promote the emotional and social development of children with SEND?

 The Inclusion Team meet on a weekly basis to discuss the effectiveness of this provision.
 Children identified to access provision will be offered a six-week intervention to support identified issues and evaluations then determine if continued provision is necessary.
-Children with social communication difficulties meet in small groups and follow programmes to support the development of their emotional literacy.
+Children with social communication difficulties can meet in small groups and follow social programmes to support the development of their emotional literacy as directed by adults supporting them.

 - 4.2: What support does the school put in place for children who find it difficult to conform to normal behavioural expectations and how do you support children to avoid exclusion?